chbh-opensource/mri-on-bear-edu/docs/workshop1/intro-to-linux.md

 <b>If you work in neuroimaging, it is to your advantage to become familiar with Linux.
 The more familiar you are, the more productive you will become.</b> For some of you, this might be a challenge.
 The environment will present a new learning experience, one that will take time and effort to learn.
 But in the end, you should hopefully realize that the benefits of learning to work in this new computer environment are indeed worth the effort.

-Linux is not like the Windows or Mac OSX environments.
+Linux is not like Windows or Mac OSX environments.
 It is best used by typing commands into a Terminal client and by writing small batch command programs.
 Frequently you may not even need to use the mouse.
 Using the Linux environment alone may take some getting used to, but will become more familar throughout the course, as we use them to navigate through our file system and to script our analyses. <b>For now, we will simply explore using the Linux terminal and simple commands</b>.

 ## Using the Linux Terminal